 Medication Assisted Abstinence

-Medications can often be used to help patients achieve abstinence, though they are only part of the treatment plan.
-We will consider FDA-approved medications as a part of our treatment recommendation, taking into account the patient’s prior experiences with medication.
+Medications can often be used to help you achieve abstinence, but they are only part of the treatment plan.
+As a part of your treatment plan recommendations, we will consider FDA-approved medications, taking into account your prior experiences with medication.

 (Suboxone, Zubsolv, Bunavail, Buprenorphine)